 Shift Left I: Smarter, Safer Automotive SoC Design

-Rather than starting from scratch, SoC designers save staff-years of effort by front-loading their designs with safe, secure, reliable, and reusable building blocks (known as IP).
-Synopsys DesignWare IP for automotive includes ISO 26262-compliant logic, interfaces, safety islands, and embedded vision processors.
+Rather than starting from scratch, SoC designers save staff-years of effort by front-loading their designs with pre-designed, pre-verified, reusable building blocks (known as IP).
+Synopsys DesignWare IP for automotive includes ISO 26262-compliant logic, interfaces, safety islands, and processors with embedded vision, neural network, and sensor fusion capabilities.
 It ensures various levels of ASIL (A, B, C, and D) compliance and meets strict AEC-Q100 reliability standards.

 Shift Left II: Parallel Software and Hardware Development

-Virtual prototyping also facilitates collaboration across the automotive supply chain, enabling early software development and defining chip architectures to ultimately increase the quality of results and reduce time to production.
+Virtual prototyping also facilitates collaboration across the automotive supply chain, helping define chip architectures to ultimately increase the quality of results and reduce time to production.

-Shift Left III: Comprehensive Automotive Software Testing
+Shift Left III: Early and Comprehensive Automotive Software Testing

 Further leveraging virtual models, Synopsys helps customers create test platforms for virtual vehicle development.
 This enables extensive verification through static security testing, software composition analysis, interactive security testing, and fuzz testing.
 Scaling and derivative testing also become possible, allowing for experimentation with countless potential hardware-software configurations to reduce verification costs for low-volume derivatives.
 This regression forming, or automated testing, increases overall coverage and accelerates test cycles for applications, power electronics, wire harness simulations, and more.